Nationwide FlexDirect current account review: 5% interest & 1% cashback

 Nationwide’s app

 So far so good.
 Now the bad.
-I hate the app.
-This is one of the main reasons I moved my main banking from Nationwide to Starling.
+The app is one of the main reasons I moved my main banking from Nationwide to Starling a few years ago.

 The other is a round-up feature, as you see with many other banks.
 If you turn this on a small amount of money will be transferred each time you spend.
 So say you spend £1.20 on your debit card, 80p will go to savings.